-Nobody expects to lose their hearing in a car accident.
-In fact, it’s a thing people generally don’t even know can happen.
-In reality, hearing loss from car accidents and airbags is frightfully common, and come with some pretty scary after-effects.
+No one expects to lose their hearing in a car accident, but hearing loss from car accidents and airbags is frightfully common, and come with some pretty scary after-effects.

-The huge noise associated with the deployment of the airbags damages your inner ear, also called your cochlea.
+Tinnitus is a form of damage to your inner ear, or cochlea.
 Part of the cochlea is a set of tubes called semicircular canals which control balance and equilibrium.
-Damaging your cochlea also means you’re damaging your semicircular canals, which has its own symptoms.
-Tinnitus is your cochlea being damaged, but vertigo comes from the semicircular canal damage.
+When you damage the semicircular canals, you can contract vertigo.
 This means you could have a permanent “spinning” sensation, constant dizziness, and severe difficulties walking or moving.
-All from the deployment of airbags.

 If you or a loved one has suffered a hearing loss from your car accident, you need an attorney with experience navigating the insurance system.
 Use our form below to schedule your free consultation and learn about your rights.